seDirector/Translations/README.md

 # NOTE: We aren't quite ready just yet!
-Check back in a few days
+Check in a few days
 # NOTE: We aren't quite ready just yet!
-Check back in a few days
+Check in a few days
 # NOTE: We aren't quite ready just yet!
-Check back in a few days
+Check in a few days
 # NOTE: We aren't quite ready just yet!
-Check back in a few days
+Check in a few days
 # NOTE: We aren't quite ready just yet!
-Check back in a few days
+Check in a few days
 # NOTE: We aren't quite ready just yet!
-Check back in a few days
+Check in a few days

 ![seDirector logo](https://github.com/seDirector/Translations/blob/main/seDirector.png?raw=true)